MathieuMorel62/holbertonschool-web_back_end/README.md

 - [**ES6 Classes**](https://github.com/MathieuMorel62/holbertonschool-web_back_end/tree/main/ES6_classes): The ES6 Classes project is designed to explore and implement advanced concepts of object-oriented programming in ES6 JavaScript.
 It covers topics such as class definition, addition of methods, use of static methods, inheritance, and metaprogramming techniques.

+- [**ES6 Data Manipulation**](https://github.com/MathieuMorel62/holbertonschool-web_back_end/tree/main/ES6_data_manipulation): The ES6 Data Manipulation project focuses on data manipulation using the features of ES6.
+It explores advanced array manipulation techniques, the use of Typed Arrays, and the implementation of data structures such as Set, Map, and WeakMap.
+This project is intended to strengthen ES6 skills and to understand in depth the common data operations in web development.

 ## Contact
 - LinkedIn Profile: [Mathieu Morel](https://www.linkedin.com/in/mathieu-morel-9ab457261/)